 Multi-MGA Normalization

-A single carrier or reinsurer might receive bordereaux from dozens of MGAs and coverholders, each submitting in their own format with their own field naming conventions, code sets, and structural quirks.
-Before you can aggregate or analyze this data, it has to conform to a single schema.
+A single carrier or reinsurer might receive bordereaux from dozens of MGAs and coverholders, each with its own field names, code sets, and structural quirks.
+Before the data can be aggregated or analyzed, it has to conform to a single schema.

 Normalization means:

-Prompt-based AI extraction can handle much of this normalization at the point of extraction rather than requiring a separate post-processing layer.
-The extraction instructions define the target schema, and the AI maps each source document's fields into that schema during the extraction pass itself.
+Prompt-based AI extraction can handle much of this normalization during extraction.
+The instructions define the target schema, and the AI maps each source document's fields into that schema.
 Adding a new MGA means adjusting extraction prompts, not building another custom ETL pipeline.

 Loading Into Downstream Systems

 Validated, reconciled, and normalized data flows into reinsurance accounting platforms, actuarial reserving models, regulatory reporting tools, and enterprise data warehouses.
-The structured output formats from extraction — Excel, CSV, JSON — align directly with standard import mechanisms across these systems.
-When extraction normalizes everything into a consistent structure, you maintain one integration path per target system rather than one per MGA per system, eliminating the custom transformation scripts that each counterparty's unique format previously required.
+Structured outputs — Excel, CSV, JSON — align with standard import mechanisms.
+When extraction normalizes everything into a consistent structure, you maintain one integration path per target system rather than one per MGA per system.

 Extract invoice data to Excel with natural language prompts